The Best Way to Clean Wood Floors

 - urface dirt and debris needs to be lifted first or you will just be grinding dirt and particles into your floors when you clean them.
 We don't recommend using a 'Swiffer' type dry duster for this step as it will not fully pick up sand or dirt that has been tracked in from outside.
 It also will not pick dirt up

 - Buff floor: (Optional) To get rid of any left over streaks, using a clean dry microfiber mop pad or cloth attached to a Swiffer, go back over cleaned area, going with the grain of the wood, across the length of the floor in an "S" motion, and rubbing gently.
 If you cleaned and dried it thoroughly in the previous steps, you probably can skip this step.

 - Put back Furniture and other items, making sure floor is completely dry.

 Sound complicated and involved?
 Maybe, but a small price we pay for having beautiful wood floors!
-Of course, you can always call us to clean your wood floors for you-and save yourself about 2-3 hours a week on this particular task!
+Of course, you can always count on us to clean your wood floors for you-and save yourself about 2-3 hours a week on this particular task!

 How do you clean your wood floors?
 Please tell us in the comments.